-There’s even some research showing that following the Mediterranean diet may lower your risk of developing ED.
+There’s even some research from the American Heart Association showing that following the Mediterranean diet may lower risk factors of certain diseases that may have an association with developing ED.

 The Mediterranean diet is rich in fruits and vegetables, grains, nuts and seeds.
 It uses olive oil as its source of fat and includes protein sources such as fish, poultry, dairy products and eggs in low to moderate amounts.